mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 ## Why do you need a library ?

-Like most pickers, the MUI Date and Time Pickers need a library to manipulate the dates.
+Like most pickers—the MUI Date and Time Pickers need a library to manipulate the dates.
 It will be used to format, parse and mutate the date inside all pickers.

 The specificity of the MUI Date and Time Pickers is to let you choose which library you want to use for the date manipulation.